JamesYL/uoft-timetable/README.md

 ## Constraints

 Constraints fix issues by reducing the number of possible timetables.
-For example, if a course must be in first term and not second term, setting a constraint for that is helpful.
+For example, if a course must be in first term and not second term, setting a constraint for that is necessary.
 To do so, edit the `./constraints.json` file.
+Ensure the syntax is correct.

 ```json
 {